 All station car parks are barriered pay on foot car parks.
 Ticket machines have been installed at the two station entrances.
 There are no ticket machines within the car parks - all users must go to the station to pay.

 The current daily rates at the Virgin Trains car parks are £9 all day Monday to Friday, £4 on Saturdays, Sundays and bank holidays.
 Daily charges end at 03.00.
 Cars parked overnight will be charged for two days.
 Monthly, 3-monthly and annual rates are also available, which are now cheaper for rail season ticket holders.
 Full details are available from the details for Rugby on the National Rail website, click on "Getting to and from the station".

 For alternative car parking facilities around the station, see separate item below.

 As well as the official station car parks, additional parking options around Rugby station are as follows:

-- Mill Road parking - about 50 yards from the rear (Mill Road) entrance to the station.
-We understand the daily charge is now £7 on Mondays to Fridays, £5 at weekends.
+- Mill Road parking - about 50 yards from the rear (Mill Road) entrance to the station, monitored by ANPR cameras.
+We understand the daily charge is now £5 on Mondays to Fridays, £2 at weekends.
 You can also park here free for up to 20 minutes.
 While this is primarily intended for collecting parcels from the adjacent postal sorting office, it might also allow a quick visit the station to make a travel enquiry if the ticket office is not busy.

 - Park on-street beyond the residents only zone - about 700 yards away - Free.
 Car parking in Technology Drive is no longer permitted as this is now a designated double yellow line area.